 Indigenous Mexican Language Awareness Project

-The Mexican community in New York is a diverse community, which began to arrive in the area more than 30 years ago.
-In the last 10 to 15 years there has been an increase in indigenous Mexicans or speakers of indigenous languages.
-Many are bilingual (speaking Spanish and a native tongue).
-There are many monolingual native speakers and their numbers are growing in the area.
+The Mexican community in New York is very diverse in its language and culture.
+It began to arrive in the area more than 35 years ago.
+In the last 20 years, there has been an increase in indigenous Mexicans or speakers of indigenous languages.

 The language most spoken by Mexicans in New York after Spanish is Mixteco, followed by Nahuatl, Chinanteco, Otomi, Tlapaneco, Triqui, Zapoteco, and others.